-The standard requires that at Level 2, for all interval types, all operations and all inputs other than NaI, the interval part of a decorated interval operation equal the corresponding bare interval operation.
-This ensures that converting bare interval program code to use decorated intervals leaves the data flow entirely unchanged (provided no conditionals depend on decoration values, and NaI does not occur)-hence the computed expression and the interval part of its result are unchanged.
+The standard requires that at Level 2, for all interval types, operations and inputs, the interval part of a decorated interval operation equal the corresponding bare interval operation.
+This ensures that converting bare interval program code to use decorated intervals leaves the data flow entirely unchanged (provided no conditionals depend on decoration values)-hence the computed expression and the interval part of its result are unchanged.
 If this were not so, there might in principle be an arbitrarily large discrepancy between the bare and the decorated versions of a computation that contains conditionals.